bykof/billomapy/docs/source/quickstart.rst

         ]
     """

-    # If you want to have just a list of all clients you can use resolve_response_data
+    # If you want to have just a list of all clients you can use the function resolve_response_data
     # Import resources
     from billomapy.resources import CLIENT, CLIENTS